CCOSTAN/Home-AssistantConfig/README.md

 # Home-Assistant Config by [@ccostan](http://www.twitter.com/ccostan)
 [Home Assistant](https://home-assistant.io/) configuration files (YAMLs)

-This is my Home Assistant Configuration created with the All In One installer.
-I update it pretty regularly.
+This is my Home Assistant Configuration created with the All In One installer [expanded to 16GB.](https://community.home-assistant.io/t/expanding-partition-on-sd-card-for-raspberry-pi-with-noobs-pre-installed/2036)  I update it pretty regularly.
 Home Assistant runs on my [Raspberry Pi 3](http://amzn.to/2e3DOBY) with [Aeon Labs Z Wave Stick (GEN 5)](http://amzn.to/2eAiAP0).
 I've also added a [433Mhz Transmitter and receiver](http://amzn.to/2dceNY2)

 Software on the Pi : [Home Assistant](https://home-assistant.io/) , [Dasher](https://github.com/maddox/dasher), SSL via [SSLS](SSLS.com) - 5 Bucks A Year!